 This web page shows only a small excerpt of our Barpazaun research.
-Another 99 words (7 lines of text) covering the years 1172, 1580, 1651, 1977, 1625, 1645, 1715, 1682, 1737, 1684, 1685, 1763, 1686, 1763, 1688, 1751, 1691, 1772 and 1552 are included under the topic Early Barpazaun History in all our PDF Extended History products and printed products wherever possible.
+Another 99 words (7 lines of text) covering the years 1172, 1580, 1651, 1977, 1552, 1625, 1645, 1715, 1682, 1737, 1684, 1685, 1763, 1686, 1763, 1688, 1751, 1691, 1772 and 1552 are included under the topic Early Barpazaun History in all our PDF Extended History products and printed products wherever possible.

 Barpazaun Spelling Variations